Fahren1t/Samurai-Game/README.md

 Here is the general UI of the Unity game engine:
 ![image](https://github.com/user-attachments/assets/69aa19cc-a652-41c4-a3b8-c98745b9d346)

+Please note that the without the game engine the codes might not work.
+Neighter the engine nor the scripts can work without one an other.
+Thats why I will be putting the game's demo on the build file.

+Scripts are in the **Assets > Scripts** file.

 **A) Write a small pet project to get into coding again.
 The code in GitHub can be relatively simple (e.g., a game with console output).
 The doc can be short! (in contrast to the one below)**